alejandro-soto-franco/glazier/README.md

 ## Layout

-One workspace.
 The engine is Rust, the harness that drives every other engine and measures what they produce is Python, and both read the same descriptions.

 | Path | Contents |